orsinium-labs/mypy-baseline/docs/leader.md

 ## Integrate mypy-baseline with the project

-1. The "Usage" section above covers the basic integration.
+1. The [Usage](./usage.md) page covers the basic integration.
 To summarize, you generate the initial baseline with `mypy | mypy-baseline sync`, and then all consequentice runs of `mypy | mypy-baseline filter` will ignore these errors.
 If you have something like [Taskfile](https://taskfile.dev/) or [Makefile](https://www.gnu.org/software/make/manual/make.html), it's good to provide tasks for both commands, for your team's convenience.
 1. Start with the most friendly and relaxed mypy config.
 Allow everything that can be allowed.
 For instance, set `allow_redefinition = true`.
 That will allow you to focus on the most important errors for now.
 1. `mypy-baseline.txt` should be committed into the repository, so it's always the same and up-to-date for everyone in the team.
-1. Don't forget to integrate it with CI.
+1. Don't forget to integrate mypy-baseline with CI.
 1. And lastly, tell your team about mypy, mypy-baseline, and how to use it.
 Write some internal documentation, make a tech talk, and support them when they struggle to understand why mypy complaints about something.
 It's a good idea to make a Slack channel where people can ask their mypy-related questions.

 ## Encourage your team to resolve old errors